weberdc/tweets-generator/README.md

   --out-file 20171120-am-10k.json \
   --regenerate-users \
   --users-file my-users.json \
+  --users-count 150 \
   --tweet-count 10000 \
   --verbose
 </pre>

 This will create a file `20171020-am-10k.json` containing 10,000 tweets, as one JSON object per line.
-It will also create a file `users.json` with 100 user profiles (one JSON object per line).
+It will also create a file `my-users.json` with 150 user profiles (one JSON object per line).